Chas McCormick Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.0 K/9, the third-worst in the league.
+- The Guardians pitching staff is 28th in the league with a collective 7.9 strikeouts per nine innings.

-- The Guardians have a 3.84 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians' 3.87 team ERA ranks sixth across all MLB pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (108 total, 1.0 per game).
+- Guardians pitchers combine to allow 109 home runs (1.0 per game), the second-fewest in the league.

-- Syndergaard (1-4) gets the starting nod for the Guardians in his 13th start of the season.
-He's put together a 7.16 ERA in 55 1/3 innings pitched, with 38 strikeouts.
+- Williams makes the start for the Guardians, his eighth of the season.
+He is 1-2 with a 3.35 ERA and 31 strikeouts in 37 2/3 innings pitched.

-- His most recent time out was for the Los Angeles Dodgers on Wednesday, June 7 when the right-hander tossed three innings against the Cincinnati Reds, surrendering six earned runs while allowing seven hits.
+- His last time out came on Wednesday against the Kansas City Royals, when the right-hander tossed four scoreless innings while allowing three hits.

-- The 30-year-old has put up an ERA of 7.16, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .313 against him.
+- The 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.